dgaydukov/cert-aws/files/sa.md

 ###### IAM
 * In case you have one user who requires access to a specific resource, as a best practice, you should create a new AWS group for that access (in case new user would appear you would just assign him to this group)
-* EC2 role access - you can add (for example bucket write access) role to ec2 instance
+* EC2 role access - you can add (for example bucket write access) role to ec2 instance Instance Profile - container for an IAM role that you can use to pass role information to an EC2. iam user - `who am I` & `what can I do`.
+But role is just `what can I do`.
+So for ec2 to use role it should become type of iam instance, that's why we create instance profile.
+When you create ec2 role from console, it automatically created both with same name.
+But if you are using CLI/CloudFormation you have to manually create it `AWS::IAM::InstanceProfile` and in ec2 instance assign it to `IamInstanceProfile`.
 * Cross-account access - you can set up access for account B from account A

 There are 3 types of permission